Should I get an MBA? 4 Success stories to inspire you

 Throughout his time in the program, Freeman learned about the importance of innovation, professionalism and attention to detail.
 What surprised him the most, however, was the challenge he faced in transitioning back to life as a student.
 But he prevailed and will carry those lessons with him for the rest of his career.

 “Learning about organizational behavior and why people do the things they do was really eye-opening for me,” Freeman explains.
 “I learned to challenge my own assumptions of why people make certain decisions.”
 He adds that it’s empowered him to ask hard questions and get to the root of a problem.

 Freeman’s consulting business, Sixth Sense Solutions, has found success working with small organizations in the assisted living, hospice and home health field in the Orange County (California) area.
 He is also one of the founding members of the University of Massachusetts Global – Chapman University System Alumni Association.

 Why get an MBA?
 As you can see, professionals across the spectrum of job titles and industries have accomplished great things after earning an MBA degree from University of Massachusetts Global.
 The skills these alumni gained are helping them make a profound impact in their corners of the world.

 If you’re ready to learn more about how an MBA could help propel your career forward, take the next step.
-Visit University of Massachusetts Global’s Master of Business Administration page to learn more.
+Learn more about UMass Global's Master of Business Administration.